create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 Any of the rightmost parameters can be omitted, or any parameter can be `null`.
 In other words, the method can take from 0 to 5 parameters.
 For example, you can specify 0 parameters (resulting in a identity matrix), 1 parameter (a translation), 2 parameters (a translation and a rotation), 3 parameters (a translation, rotation and a scaleFactor), etc. Any unspecified parameter is set to its default as specified in the **Transform** node section of the X3D specification.

-A center with any value can be specified, around which rotation occurs, and scale takes place.
+A center of any value can be specified around which the rotation and scaling will take place.

 #### Number **determinant** ()